Overview

 Background

-- As a relatively new technology, there is currently no specific legislation on block-chain in Australia.
-Under the current law, block-chain technology is indirectly regulated various legislative frameworks.
+• As a relatively new technology, there is currently no specific legislation on block-chain in Australia.
+Under the current law, block-chain technology is indirectly regulated by various legislative frameworks.
 Nevertheless, there has been extensive consultations, inquiries and studies regarding how Australia can better regulate block-chain technology.

-- Early 2023, the Digital Assets (Market Regulation) Bill 2023 was introduced.
+• In early 2023, the Digital Assets (Market Regulation) Bill 2023 (Cth) was introduced.
 It aimed to provide a framework for digital asset exchanges, digital asset custody services, and the issuing of stable coins, among other regulations pertaining to digital assets and designated central bank digital currency.
 Although rejected by the parliament, the bill is regarded as an important first step in the regulation of block-chain technology in general and cryptocurrency in particular.

 The financial services regime under the Corporations Act 2001 (Cth) and its cyber-security implications

-Crypto-asset is a type of digital asset that operates on block-chain technology, that is, a decentralised distributed ledger that records transactions across different platforms or computers.
+Crypto-asset is a digital asset that operates on block-chain technology, that is, a decentralised distributed ledger that records transactions across different platforms or computers.
 It utilises cryptography to secure transactions and prevent tampering.
-There are different types of crypto-assets such as crypto-currency, non-fungible tokens and stable coins. (
+There are different types of crypto-assets such as crypto-currency, non-fungible tokens and stable coins. ('What are crypto assets?', Australian Taxation Office (Web Page, 17 June 2024))

 Scope

-- Managed investment schemes: A managed investment scheme is defined by three elements: people contributing money or assets to gain an interest in the scheme, the pooling of contributions for common financial benefits, and contributors not having day-to-day control over the scheme. (s 9 of CA)
+• Managed investment schemes: A managed investment scheme is defined by three elements: people contributing money or assets to gain an interest in the scheme, the pooling of contributions for common financial benefits, and contributors not having day-to-day control over the scheme. (s 9)

-- Securities: If the crypto asset or ICO offers rights akin to shares or options to acquire shares, it may be classified as a security under the Corporations Act.
-For instance, if the product offers the right to be issued shares in the future, it may be an option. (s 92 of CA)
+• Securities: If the crypto asset or ICO offers rights akin to shares or options to acquire shares, it may be classified as a security under the Corporations Act.
+For instance, if the product offers the right to be issued shares in the future, it may be an option. (s 92)

-- Derivatives: A ‘derivative’ is a product that derives its value from another ‘thing’ which is commonly referred to as the ‘underlying instrument’ or ‘reference asset’.
-The underlying instrument may be, for example, a share, a share price index, a pair of currencies, a commodity or a crypto-asset. (s 761D of CA)
+• Derivatives: A ‘derivative’ is a product that derives its value from another ‘thing’ which is commonly referred to as the ‘underlying instrument’ or ‘reference asset’.
+The underlying instrument may be, for example, a share, a share price index, a pair of currencies, a commodity or a crypto-asset. (s 761D)

 Cyber Security Obligations under Australian Financial Service Licence

-- do all things necessary to ensure that the financial services covered by its licence are provided efficiently, honestly and fairly (s 912A(1)(a) of CA);
+• do all things necessary to ensure that the financial services covered by its licence are provided efficiently, honestly and fairly (s 912A(1)(a));

-- comply with the conditions on its licence, which include a requirement to establish and maintain compliance measures that ensure, as far as is reasonably practicable, that it complies with the provisions of the financial services laws (s 912A(1)(b) of CA);
+• comply with the conditions on its licence, which include a requirement to establish and maintain compliance measures that ensure, as far as is reasonably practicable, that it complies with the provisions of the financial services laws (s 912A(1)(b));

-- have available adequate resources (including financial, technological and human resources) to provide the financial services covered by its licence and to carry out supervisory arrangements (s 912A(1)(d) of CA); and
+• have available adequate resources (including financial, technological and human resources) to provide the financial services covered by its licence and to carry out supervisory arrangements (s 912A(1)(d)); and

 The credit activities and services regime under the National Consumer Credit Protection Act 2009 (Cth) and its cyber-security implications